decent-sledding/flexchange/README.md

 > Provides actual information for `UAH`/`USD` exchange rate
 > Allows subsribtion to the exchange rate updates

+** Unfortunately this project is not finished yet

 # Requirements
 ## For containerized application